fdmeringolo/face_detector_ai/README.md

 - Extend the model to detect multiple faces in an image.
 - Improve accuracy using deep learning techniques.
 - Optimize performance for real-time face detection.

-## License
-This project is open-source and available for contributions under the MIT License.
-See the LICENSE file for more details.

----
-Feel free to modify and expand this README as needed!